What to wear for your Cornwall newborn photoshoot

 What should you wear for your newborn photoshoot?

 The most important thing is wearing something you feel comfortable and good in.
+Not timelessness.
+Not neutral perfection.

 What colours work best?